henrychan990805/CA-employment-rate-mini-project/README.md

 ## Additional Information

 **JavaScript, CSS, and HTML Files:**

 The JavaScript, CSS, and HTML files are already included in the repository.
 You can find them in the following locations:

-   - static/js/: Contains the JavaScript files.
+- static/js/: Contains chart.js, the JavaScript file used in the application.
-   - static/css/: Contains the CSS files.
+- static/css/: Contains styles.css, the CSS file used in the application.
 - The HTML template (project3.html) is located in the templates/ directory.

 ## Troubleshooting